 As of November 2019, almost 2 million Floridians could not legally drive because of a suspended license.

 Driving on Empty shows how driver’s license suspension for nonpayment detracts from public safety, and outlines the racial and economic disparities perpetuated by this practice.

-Today, almost 2 million Floridians have a suspended license, not because they are dangerous drivers, but because they are poor.
+Today, almost 2 million Floridians cannot legally drive because of a suspended license.
 That’s because Florida punishes people by suspending their driver’s license when they cannot afford to pay the steep fines and fees Florida law mandates for traffic tickets, toll violations and criminal convictions.
 Without a driver’s license, people can no longer be self-sufficient – they can’t reliably get to work, take their children to school, keep a medical appointment, or attend church.
 Losing a driver’s license can trigger years of financial hardship and a cycle of poverty and punishment few can escape.

 In 2017, 1.1 million suspension notices were sent to Florida drivers because of overdue court debt.
 That’s one out of every fifteen drivers — in just one year.
 Between 2015-2017, more than 3.5 million suspension notices were issued for unpaid court debt.